thinkjs/www.thinkjs.org/view/en/doc/2.1/question.md

 ### PREVENT_NEXT_PROCESS

-After call some function such as success you will find there has a message named `PREVENT_NEXT_PROCESS` error in console.
-This error is to prevent continue function adding in new ThinkJS.
-If you want to decide whether error is `PREVENT_NEXT_PROCESS`, you can use `think.isPrevent`:
+After calling some methods such as `success`, you may find an error message named `PREVENT_NEXT_PROCESS` in console.
+This error is introduced by ThinkJS to prevent from the running of subsequent processes.
+If you want to check `PREVENT_NEXT_PROCESS` in catch method, you can use `think.isPrevent`:

 ```js
 module.exports = think.controller({